fabric8io/openshift-elasticsearch-plugin/README.md

   `project.test.$uuid.YYYY.MM.DD`.
 In this case, use `"project"` as the prefix - do not include the trailing `.`.|

+*Note*: The `io.fabric8.elasticsearch.kibana.mapping.*` properties are required and must be defined for the plugin to function.
+A sample file may be found in the `samples` folder.

 ## Development
 Following are the dependencies